sales tax projects

 Status: 5 new engines are in service and 1 has been refurbished.

 Ladder trucks are used for large square-footage or multi-story buildings, and high-angle rescues.
 They also carry specialized ladders for above-ground work.
+Fire Rescue plans on adding one truck.

 Self-contained breathing apparatus

 SCBAs are compressed air breathing systems that firefighters use when entering conditions that are immediately dangerous to life or health.
 These SCBA systems allow firefighters to breathe clean air while in hazardous conditions.
 Each unit is outfitted with a thermal imaging camera to assist with victim rescue, rechargeable batteries, and all components came with a 15 year warranty.
+The county has purchased 300 to date.

 Water tanker trucks transport large amounts of water to fire scenes, enabling crews to fight fires even far away from water sources.